Jbudnick/Bigfoot_Sightings_Case_Study_Public/case_study_description.md

 # NLP Unsupervised Learning Case Study

-In this case study you'll get to work in a situation much more like that which you'll find in both your personal projects, while interviewing, and in industry.
+In this case study you'll work in a situation more like that you'll find in your personal projects, while interviewing, and in industry.
 What is meant by that?
-Our data is usually unstructured/dirty and our problem ill/undefined.
+This data is usually unstructured/dirty and the problem ill/undefined.

 ## The Data